 Availability of the ABL commitments is subject to a borrowing base of up to 85% of secured eligible accounts receivable, subject to adjustment at certain quality levels, minus customary reserves and subject to customary adjustments.
 Revolving loans and letters of credit issued under the Loan Agreement reduce availability under the ABL on a dollar-for-dollar basis.
 Availability under the ABL will be used for general corporate purposes.
-At December 31, 2022, borrowing base availability under the ABL was \$300.0 million and the Company had \$76.8 million of borrowings drawn, as well as \$18.2 million of letters of credit outstanding related to workers' compensation and professional liability policies (see Note 2 - Summary of Significant Accounting Policies), leaving \$205.0 million of excess availability.
+At December 31, 2023, borrowing base availability under the ABL was \$220.6 million.
+The Company had no borrowings drawn, and \$13.8 million of letters of credit outstanding related to workers' compensation and professional liability policies (See Note 2 - Summary of Significant Accounting Policies), leaving \$206.8 million of excess availability.